About Bangkok, Thailand

 Popular Destinations in Bangkok

-Looking for activities once your private jet arrives in Bangkok?
 Bangkok is certainly among the world’s most visited cities.
 The likes of Travel + Leisure Magazine, MasterCard’s Global Destination Cities Index and Euromonitor have all rated Bangkok very highly.
 Here are some of the popular destinations:

 Wat Phra Kaew: Meaning the ‘Temple of the Emerald Buddha’, this temple is considered as the most sacred Buddhist temple in Thailand.
-Located in the Phra Nakhon District, within the precincts of the Grand Palace, the main building houses the Emerald Buddha statue, and is by far the most popular tourist attraction in Bangkok.
+Located in the Phra Nakhon District, within the precincts of the Grand Palace, the main building houses the Emerald Buddha statue and is by far the most popular tourist attraction in Bangkok.
 There are many other temples in and around the Grand Palace such as Wat Pho and Wat Arun, with some of them requiring a short boat ride across the river to access.

-Jim Thompson’s House: Located opposite one of Bangkok’s largest shopping malls, MBK, the Jim Thompson House is a highly-visited museum.
+Jim Thompson’s House: Located opposite one of Bangkok’s largest shopping malls, MBK, the Jim Thompson House is a popular museum.
 American businessman Jim Thompson built this home in 1959 to showcase his collection of Southeast Asian art.
 Here, visitors can tour the 19th century house and learn more about Thai architecture and culture.

 Lumphini Park: Sometimes referred to as the ‘lungs’ of the city, this 142-acre site is located near the geographical center of the city, near the Silom and Sathorn business districts.
-Here, visitors can enjoy the abundance of green space including swimming pools, play areas for kids, and an open air gym.
+Here, visitors can enjoy the abundance of green space including swimming pools, play areas for kids and an open air gym.